 Key Holdings Represent Long‑Term Growth Potential

 We had a series of very positive company meetings, including one with the chief executive officer of Credicorp, Peru’s dominant banking franchise.
-Credicorp is one of the most attractive and more liquid opportunities in Peru and has a long runway for growth.
-It is our largest investment in the country as we like the exposure it gives us to one of the most underpenetrated banking markets in Latin America.
+We believe Credicorp is one of the most attractive and more liquid opportunities in Peru and has a long runway for growth.
+It was our largest investment in the country as of January 31, 2019, as it gives us exposure to one of the most underpenetrated banking markets in Latin America.
 While we don’t expect the bank to achieve the +20% loan growth of the past, we were impressed with the bank’s plans to digitize and optimize its branch network.

 We also met with InRetail, a consumer holding company that is well positioned to make inroads into the underpenetrated Andean consumer market, with its exposure to real estate, supermarkets, and pharmacies.
 InRetail was one of the best‑performing consumer staples stocks in the world last year.
-Its acquisition of a fellow, leading pharmacy retail business in early 2018 led to a structural change in the profitability of InRetail’s pharmaceutical arm, and we see significant room for operational synergies and earnings expansion.
+Its acquisition of a fellow, leading pharmacy retail business in early 2018 led to a structural change in the profitability of InRetail’s pharmaceutical arm, giving the company significant room for operational synergies and earnings expansion.

 Bouts of Volatility Expected Leading to 2021 Presidential Election

 While opportunities exist, it’s worth noting that the leadup to the 2021 presidential election could create bouts of volatility, and we will keep a watchful eye on political developments.
 Nonetheless, our conversations in the country suggested that some risks have been tempered by the solid economy and the fragmentation of the left‑wing opposition parties.
 It also helps that Vizcarra’s popularity is relatively high, largely because of the growing acknowledgment of locals that macroeconomic improvements will ultimately be vital to their own well‑being.